 Pro Tips

-- Crushing Cornflakes – Crush the cornflakes into finely chopped corn flakes.
-We like to use a food processor or you can place in a bag and crush with a rolling pin.
+- Crush cornflakes finely: Break them down into small crumbs using a food processor or place in a zip-top bag and crush with a rolling pin for even coating.

 - Ice Cream Cone Cupcake